open-truss/open-truss/packages/open-truss/src/uqi/README.md

 ## What is uqi?

-It is a query interface with pluggable adapters that makes it simple to query different data sources from a single interface.
+It is a query client and client builder that can be used to wrap any data source client and present a unified query interface.

 ## Aspirational Examples